iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/Back Propagation.md

 $$

 In the above expression, $x$ is the input of the neural network.
-When we train the neural networ, $x$ is the sample from the training data set we feed to the neural network.
+When we train the neural network, $x$ is the sample from the training data set we feed to the neural network.
 It's an input when it's making inferences.

+**Remarks**

+The first layer doesn't have an activation function.
+The hidden layers usually have the same activation function.
+The last layer may not have an activation function or use a different one.

 ---
 ### **Partial Derivative of the Neural Network Layer Composition**

 During the Neural network training, the optimizer needs the derivative on all the weights and biases through the loss function.
-Specifically, we need to compute the partial derivative of $E(x | \Theta)$ wrt all the weights and biases.
+Specifically, we must compute the partial derivative of $E(x | \Theta)$ wrt all the weights and biases.
 Therefore, we need a gradient wrt to all $W_{i, j}, b_i$, whatever the $i, j$ are and the range they take.
 We introduce the following notations.
 * Let $x^{(k)}$ denote the input for the kth layer of the neural network.